 Sales & Use Tax

-Of the 62 Wisconsin Counties, Sheboygan County is tied for the lowest sales tax in Wisconsin with a rate of 5.0%.
+Sheboygan County has a sales tax rate of 5.5%.
 This is in contrast for 5.6% in Milwaukee County and up to 10.75% for areas of the Chicago MSA.
 In addition, no sales taxes are applied to groceries in Wisconsin.